isabella232/mobile-services.pt-BR/help/android/metrics.md

    Populated by `trackLocation` methods.

-   * Parâmetros de contexto/dados de contexto do Analytics:
+   * Parâmetros de Destino/Dados de Contexto do Analytics:

       * `a.loc.lat.a`
       * `a.loc.lon.a`